Home

 The only additional UI element is a very minimal navbar in the top right.

 flatnotes intentionally omits any kind of hierarchical structure (e.g. folders).
-I used to spend way too much time carefully organising my notes into separate folders (or notebooks as they’re known in Evernote) but I never actually benefitted from that additional admin as I would just naturally be drawn to using the search functionality.
+I used to spend way too much time carefully organising my notes into separate folders (or notebooks as they’re known in Evernote) but I never actually benefited from that additional admin as I would just naturally be drawn to using the search functionality.

 Although there aren’t any folders, flatnotes does support the concept of tagging.
 You can “tag” a note by using a hashtag anywhere in the content.
 For example, a note with the following content would be tagged with personal and holiday: